Observation of the nuclear magnetic octupole moment of $^{173}$Yb from precise measurements of hyperfine structure in the ${^3P}_2$ state: Abstract

 \section{Abstract}

-We measure hyperfine structure in the metastable ${^3P}_2$ state of $^{173}$Yb and observe the nuclear magnetic octupole moment.
+We measure hyperfine structure in the metastable ${^3P}_2$ state of $^{173}$Yb and extract the nuclear magnetic octupole moment.
 We populate the state using dipole-allowed transitions through the ${^3P}_1$ and ${^3S}_1$ states.
 We measure frequencies of hyperfine transitions of the ${^3P}_2 \rightarrow {^3S}_1$ line at 770 nm using a Rb-stabilized ring cavity resonator with a precision of 200 kHz.
-Second-order corrections due to perturbations from the nearby ${^3P}_1$, ${^3P}_0$, and ${^1P}_1$ states are below 30 kHz.
-We obtain the hyperfine coefficients as: $A=-742.11(2)$ MHz, $B=1339.4(2)$ MHz, which represent two orders-of-magnitude improvement in precision, and $C=0.54(2)$ MHz.
+Second-order corrections due to perturbations from the nearby ${^3P}_1$ and ${^1P}_1$ states are below 30 kHz.
+We obtain the hyperfine coefficients as: $A=-742.11(2)$ MHz, $B=1339.2(2)$ MHz, which represent two orders-of-magnitude improvement in precision, and $C=0.54(2)$ MHz.
+From atomic structure calculations, we obtain the nuclear moments: quadrupole $Q=2.46(12)$ b and octupole $\Omega=-34.4(21)$ b\,$\times \mu_N$.